Speaking part: variant 48 - Langart

 Task 4

-Imagine that you and your friend are doing a school project «Places to go shopping».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Places to go shopping”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

-• mention the advantages (1–2) of these two places;
+- mention the advantages (1–2) of the two shopping places;

-• mention the disadvantages (1–2) of these two places;
+- mention the disadvantages (1–2) of the two shopping places;

-• express your opinion on the subject of the project – whether you prefer to shop at farmers’ markets and why.
+- express your opinion on the subject of the project – which of these shopping places you prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.